bernie-developer/moralis-token-balances-api/readme.md

 ## Setup

-1. Clone the repository:
+### 1. Clone the repository:
 ```
 git clone [https://github.com/bernie-developer/moralis-token-balances-api.git]
 ```

-2. Install dependencies:
+### 2. Install dependencies:
 ```
 npm install
 ```

-Configuration: Open index.js and set your Moralis API key and the target wallet address.
+### 3. Configuration: Open index.js to configure the script:

-You have 2 options:
+Get your API Key: Sign up for the free tier at [admin.moralis.com](https://admin.moralis.com/) to generate your key.

+Set your API Key: Choose one of the following methods:

-- Directly in the code: Replace `YOUR_API_KEY` with your key.
+- Option A (Direct): Replace `YOUR_API_KEY` directly in the code.

-- Environment Variable: Set a `MORALIS_KEY` variable in your environment.
-The script is configured to prioritize this for better security.
+- Option B (Secure): Set a `MORALIS_KEY` environment variable.
+The script prioritizes this method.

+Set Wallet Address: Update the address variable with the EVM wallet you wish to query.
 ```
 const apiKey = "YOUR_API_KEY";
 const address = "0x...";